Coupang Inc. (CPNG) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for Coupang Inc. (CPNG) is $21.42, which is $5.12 above the current market price.
 The public float for CPNG is 1.58B, and currently, short sellers hold a 1.25% ratio of that float.
-The average trading volume of CPNG on May 19, 2023 was 7.60M shares.
+The average trading volume of CPNG on May 24, 2023 was 7.62M shares.

 CPNG’s Market Performance

-CPNG’s stock has seen a -2.44% decrease for the week, with a 0.57% rise in the past month and a -1.11% fall in the past quarter.
-The volatility ratio for the week is 4.49%, and the volatility levels for the past 30 days are at 3.43% for Coupang Inc. The simple moving average for the last 20 days is -3.08% for CPNG stock, with a simple moving average of -4.55% for the last 200 days.
+CPNG’s stock has seen a -0.76% decrease for the week, with a -0.57% drop in the past month and a 5.22% gain in the past quarter.
+The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 3.71% for Coupang Inc. The simple moving average for the last 20 days is -5.03% for CPNG stock, with a simple moving average of -5.92% for the last 200 days.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CPNG starting from Kang Hanseung, who sale 174,324 shares at the price of $16.00 back on May 15.
-After this action, Kang Hanseung now owns 475,743 shares of Coupang Inc., valued at $2,789,184 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CPNG starting from Franceschi Pedro, who sale 7,143 shares at the price of $15.99 back on May 19.
+After this action, Franceschi Pedro now owns 21,428 shares of Coupang Inc., valued at $114,217 using the latest closing price.

 Stock Fundamentals for CPNG